lexescaner/manning-kubernetes/README.md

-This repo contains exercises as part of Manning's LiveProject Kubernetes
+The repo contains exercises as part of Manning's LiveProject Kubernetes